-- 87. The approved PPP masterplan looks to provide a wide range of open space play area and sports pitches to meet the needs of the existing and future residents. - 88.
-Landscape buffers are proposed to the southern boundary and western boundaries.
-The play area approved under 16/02156/AMM within the central landscaped strip to the north of the red line site boundaries (located within planning application reference 23/00145/AMM) has been removed.
-There is no requirement to provide a play park within this phase of the development.
-Within the approved PPP masterplan there is a LEAP shown in Phase 2A (R1) and in Phase 5 (R16), as well as a NEAP in Phase 4. - 89.
-It is considered that the location of proposed open space and landscape buffers is acceptable.
-The proposal, therefore, complies with NPF4 Policy 21: Play
+- 87 The approved PPP masterplan looks to provide a wide range of open space play area and sports pitches to meet the needs of the existing and future residents. - 88 Landscape buffers are proposed to the southern boundary (central within the wider site (planning application 23/00144/AMM, 23/00145/AMM and 23/00146/AMM) and western boundaries.
+The play area approved under 16/02156/AMM within the central landscaped strip has been removed in this current application, however, there is no requirement to provide a play park within this phase of the development.
+Within the approved PPP masterplan there is a LEAP shown in Phase 2A (R1) and in Phase 5 (R16), as well as a NEAP in Phase 4.

-Recreation, and Sport and LDP2 Policy 14 - Open Space Retention and Provision.
+89 It is considered that the location of proposed open space and landscape buffers is acceptable.
+The proposal, therefore, complies with NPF4 Policy 21: Play Recreation, and Sport and LDP2 Policy 14 - Open Space Retention and Provision.